Who is the Data Controller for the information I provide?

 Why do you need my information?

-We collect and hold information, that you provide, in order to process your application for Housing Benefit, Council Tax Reduction and Free School Meals, all of which are means tested benefits and information will be used to assess your entitlement to these benefits.
+We collect and hold information, that you provide, in order to process your application for Housing Benefit and Council Tax Reduction, all of which are means tested benefits and information will be used to assess your entitlement to these benefits.
 We also receive information from Department of Work and Pensions and Her Majesty’s Revenues and Customs in the form of data matching to ensure our records and therefore your benefit entitlement is accurate.

 What legal basis allows you to use my information?